Configuration

 MEERKAT_REVEAL_USER_PWD

-, Meerkat DSA will return non-zero-length OCTET STRING
+If set to 1, Meerkat DSA will return non-zero-length OCTET STRINGs in the

 not store passwords unencrypted.